The New Jersey RCFL provides digital forensic services to any law enforcement agency in New Jersey. Participating agencies will receive priority.

 - The NJRCFL will not accept a case without legal authority.

 When Submitting a Service Request — The investigator should be as concise and thorough as possible.
 This form is used to make decisions about the request, therefore, any vague or ambiguous terminology may make it more difficult to interpret or understand what services are needed.
 As a result, this could slow down the processing of the request.

 Turning On or Accessing a Computer — Indicate on the Service Request form, if you or anyone else in the chain of custody attempted to turn on or access the computer prior to submitting it to the NJRCFL.
 This is very important information for the Examiners to have.

 Search Warrants — If a service request is pursuant to a search warrant, a copy of the warrant must be included with the Service Request form.
 Likewise, if the service request is a result of a consensual search, a copy of the agency's "consent for search" form must be included.
 Failure to include this documentation will more than likely cause a delay in processing the request.
-If neither of the two conditions apply, please fill-out and submit a NJRCFL Legal Authority Statement (link to new document).
+If neither of the two conditions apply, please fill-out and submit an NJRCFL Legal Authority Statement.

 Handling Sensitive Equipment — Always use extreme caution or take precautionary measures such as grounding the static electricity before touching any of the internal components of the computer or handling sensitive computer equipment.
-For example, if the internal workings of a computer are exposed, the equipment could be damaged by a buildup of static electricity that is held by the human body.
-(Walking across a rug can produce a static electricity voltage of up to 12,000 volts.)
-The hard drive is especially susceptible to static electricity, even if it is exposed to a small amount of voltage, while a microchip can be damaged with as little as 500 volts of static electricity.
-If you're unsure about how to handle the equipment, then it is best to defer to a professional.
+For example, if the internal workings of a computer are exposed, the equipment could be damaged by a buildup of static electricity that is held by the human body (Walking across a rug can produce a static electricity voltage of up to 12,000 volts).
+The hard drive is especially susceptible to static electricity, even if it is exposed to only a small amount of voltage (a microchip can be damaged with as little as 500 volts of static electricity).
+If you are unsure about how to handle the equipment, it is best to defer to a professional.